kafka, data-streaming, schema-evolution, data-governance, serialization

 Schema Registry in Data Streaming

-For stream processing with Flink, schema registry integration enables type-safe transformations.
+For stream processing with Apache Flink, schema registry integration enables type-safe transformations.
 Flink can derive table schemas from registry definitions, ensuring consistency between streaming data and SQL queries.
+To understand Flink's stateful processing capabilities, see What is Apache Flink: Stateful Stream Processing.

 In event-driven architectures, Schema Registry serves as a contract between services.
 Teams can evolve their event formats independently while maintaining compatibility guarantees.
 This decoupling enables faster development without coordination overhead.
-Governance platforms provide visual interfaces for browsing schemas, testing compatibility changes, and managing schema governance policies, helping teams understand schema lineage and impact before making changes in production.
+For deeper exploration of event-driven patterns, see Event-Driven Architecture.
+Conduktor provides visual interfaces for browsing schemas, testing compatibility changes, and managing schema governance policies, helping teams understand schema lineage and impact before making changes in production.
+For detailed guidance on managing schemas with Conduktor, see Conduktor's Schema Registry Management.

 Schema Formats and Serialization